To configure your LDAP connections, you must provide an array to the

 This means, that all searches executed with LdapRecord will start at

 as the root.
-This would allow all records below it to be retrieved from results.
+This would allow all objects below it to be retrieved from results.

 Username & Password